KarlMeierMattern/react-query-demo/README.md

 - Frontend: http://localhost:5173
 - Backend: http://localhost:3000

-## Features

-- React Query for efficient data fetching and caching
-- Express backend for API endpoints
-- Vite for fast development and building
-- Modern React development setup

 ## Technologies Used

-- React
-- React Query (TanStack Query)
+- React Query for data fetching and caching
-- Express.js
+- Express backend for API endpoint
-- Vite
+- Vite for frontend
-- Node.js

-## Contributing

-Feel free to submit issues and enhancement requests.

-## License

-This project is licensed under the ISC License.